nixworks/public/news/2007/02/2/README.md

 ##### Intergovernmental Panel on Climate Change
 ### [ The Intergovernmental Panel on Climate Change publishes its fourth assessment report, concluding that global climate change is "very likely" to have a predominantly human cause. ](/news/2007/02/2/the-intergovernmental-panel-on-climate-change-publishes-its-fourth-assessment-report-concluding-that-global-climate-change-is-very-likely.md)
-_Context: Intergovernmental Panel on Climate Change, fourth assessment report, global climate change_
+_Context: global climate change, fourth assessment report, Intergovernmental Panel on Climate Change_

 ##### Storms hit
 ### [ Storms hit Florida during the early morning hours, forecasters suspect tornadoes as the cause.
 At least 20 fatalities are reported from the storm. ](/news/2007/02/2/storms-hit-florida-during-the-early-morning-hours-forecasters-suspect-tornadoes-as-the-cause-at-least-20-fatalities-are-reported-from-the.md)